DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **Default:** FX parameter
 * **Flip:** Volume
 * **F-Key:** FX parameter: fine
 * **Shift:** FX parameter: toggle / coarse – *switches between 0 and 1 (on and off) this works 90% of the time.
 For 5 way switches and the like you’ll have to flip and use faders, sorry.
 There are rumors about plug ins that report optimal parameter step sizes to Reaper.
-If you're lucky enough to happen upon one of those, the standard step size should be automatically set to that value.
+If you’re lucky enough to happen upon one of those, the standard step size should be automatically set to that value.
 If applicable, toggle should be automatically set, too.
 Shift should activate a coarser step size (10 times the default step size) in this case.
-I'm saying 'should' because I haven't found a plug in to test this with yet.
+I’m saying ‘should’ because I haven’t found a plug in to test this with yet.*

 ### Faders